Join Here | Log In

 FMF is a genetic, auto-inflammatory disease

-FMF was classically thought of as an “autosomal recessive” genetic disease, which required the inheritance of two mutated genes.
+FMF was classically thought of as an “autosomal recessive” genetic disease, which required the inheritance of two mutated genes, but more recent studies show that this isn’t always true.

 MEFV is the gene responsible for familial Mediterranean fever.
 MEFV encodes a protein called pyrin, which interacts with the immune system.